Skip to content

 Health insurance COBRA costs which can double or triple during break periods.
 Retirement account growth lost on money not earning during break.
 Career progression value — missed promotions, raises, skill currency that may affect long-term earnings.
 Return-to-work costs (new clothes, commuting setup, potential relocation).
 Tax effects of reduced annual income which may include some refunds.
 The calculator shows direct cost; comprehensive career break financial analysis includes these factors.

-Common Career Break Financial Mistakes
+Patterns Commonly Observed in Career Break Financial

 Not counting expenses during break — biggest line item often ignored.
 Forgetting employer benefits beyond salary (match, insurance, stock vesting).
 Expecting to find replacement income immediately — typical job search is 3-6 months.
 Using credit during break rather than sustainable savings.
 Not accounting for re-entry salary sometimes being lower than pre-break salary.
 The calculator quantifies realistic cost so savings planning matches actual need.